Civil Suit Against Police Will Go to Trial in Fall 2018

 The Nieto family lost their civil trial after the jury in that case unanimously exonerated the four police officers involved: Sergeant Jason Sawyer and officers Roger Morse, Richard Schiff and Nathan Chew.

-Pointer told the group that potential jurors will be pulled from cities in California’s Northern District, which stretches north to the Oregon border, south to San Jose and east to Pleasanton.
+Pointer told the group that potential jurors will be pulled from cities in California’s Northern District, which stretches north to the Santa Rosa, south to San Jose and east to Pleasanton.

 On the day that Gongora Pat died, police were called to his encampment after receiving reports of a man armed with a knife by homeless outreach workers.
 Video footage that captured the shooting peripherally showed that the fatal encounter unfolded in less than a minute.